White Chocolate Pumpkin Snickerdoodles

 - 1/2 cup (90g) white chocolate chips or chunks

-Take the dough out of the refrigerator.
-Preheat the oven to 350F degrees.
+- Take the dough out of the refrigerator.
+Preheat the oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.

-*Instead of pumpkin pie spice, you may use 1/4 teaspoon ground nutmeg, 1/4 teaspoon ground cloves, and 1/2 teaspoon allspice.
+- Instead of pumpkin pie spice, you can use 1/4 teaspoon ground nutmeg, 1/4 teaspoon ground cloves, and 1/2 teaspoon allspice.